 Racing with FHYC

-The Ensign Fleet provides one-design racing with a spring and fall series.
-Contact Doug Longhini.
+Ensign Fleet provides one-design racing with a spring and fall series.
+Contact Mark Hittner.

 Tuesday Fun Racing is enjoyed by everyone from beginners to experts.
-Some people think that using “fun” and “racing” together is an oxymoron, but come join us and find out that we really do have fun.
+Some people think that using “fun” and “racing” together is an oxymoron; but come join us and find out that we really do have fun.
 We use a pursuit start, beginning at 1700, so there is not the start line frenzy that is found in many races.
 Let us know your boat make and size, and we will tell you your start time.
-The typical race goes from N1 to 17 and back and takes around an hour.
+The typical race begins at 1N and uses fixed marks in the Neuse River.
+Each race takes around an hour to an hour and a half.
 There is a splash following the race on the first Tuesday of each month.
 The series runs from April through October.
 Contact John Jackson.

-The 34th Oar Race Regatta is a distance race from New Bern to Oriental.
-Participants then have the opportunity to race back the following day in the Beer Stein Cup sponsored by the Neuse Yacht Racing Association (NYRA).
+The Oar Race Regatta is a distance race of approximately 20 - 22 miles.
 The Oar Race commemorates the evacuation of Dunkirk, and the perpetual award is an oar used during that historic event.
 The overall winner will have his or her name added to the perpetual trophy and receive a miniature replica.
-Contact Mark Hittner.
+Contact Georgie Jackson.

 All FHYC racing events, with the exception of the Wilkerson Cup, are open races, so please invite sailors you know to participate.
 Many FHYC racers also participate in local events sponsored by Blackbeard Sailing Club, NYRA, and other Inter-Club Racing Committee organizations.
 See the FHYC website for schedules and details.